okta/samples-nodejs-express-4/resource-server/README.md

 Before running this sample, you will need the following:

 * An Okta Developer Org, you can sign up for one at https://developer.okta.com/signup/.
+* An OIDC application in your Org, configured for Web mode.
+You can find instructions [here][OIDC SPA Setup Instructions].
+When following the wizard, use the default properties.
+They are are designed to work with our sample applications.
 * An OIDC application in your Org, configured for Singe-Page-App mode.
 You can find instructions [here][OIDC SPA Setup Instructions].
 When following the wizard, use the default properties.
 They are are designed to work with our sample applications.
 * One of our front-end sample applications:
   * [Okta Angular Sample Apps][]